erik-riklund/wow-backbone/README.md

 backbone.createCustomEvent(yourToken, 'YourEvent', 'public')
 ```

-The second parameter controls the event's visibility.
+The third parameter controls the event's visibility.
 The default value is `public`, which means that the event is visible to all addons.
 If you want to make the event private, you can set it to `private`.

 > Regardless of visibility, the event can only be triggered by the addon that created it.